RediSearch/RediSearch/docs/docs/quickstart.md

 The Redis keyspace is unstructured and flat.
 As such, you can only access data by primary key (keyname), making it cumbersome to find a document based on a secondary characteristic, such as finding a school by name or listing all schools in a particular city.
 Redis Stack addresses this need by providing the ability to add secondary indexes to your data.
 Redis currently supports secondary index creation on the [HASH](/docs/data-types/hashes) and [JSON](/docs/stack/json) data types.

-We'll use the `FT.CREATE` command to create an index with fields and weights, where the default weight is 1.0.
-Note how each term of the `SCHEMA` is an element of a JSON object, identified by its [JSONpath](/docs/data-types/json/path/).
+Use the following `FT.CREATE` command to create an index with fields and weights, where the default weight is 1.0.
+Note how each term of the `SCHEMA` is an element of a JSON object, identified by its [JSONPath](/docs/data-types/json/path/).

 {{< clients-example search_quickstart create_index >}}
 > FT.CREATE idx:bicycle ON JSON PREFIX 1 bicycle: SCORE 1.0 SCHEMA $.brand AS brand TEXT WEIGHT 1.0 $.model AS model TEXT WEIGHT 1.0 $.description AS description TEXT WEIGHT 1.0 $.price AS price NUMERIC $.condition AS condition TAG SEPARATOR ,